 Figure 15 shows the potential impacts of terrestrial ecotoxicity per kWh of electricity produced by the power plant.
-As with other impact categories in the LCA, the results show that the manufacturing stage dominates the life cycle which is primarily driven by the release of heavy metals to air (83%), as well as heavy metal emissions to soil (15%), relating to mercury, chromium, vanadium and arsenic.
-These emissions result from the production of metals used in the turbine, particularly production of aluminium in the site cables (23%), steel and stainless steels in the nacelle (30%), tower (11%) and foundation (10%).
+As with other impact categories in the LCA, the results show that the manufacturing stage dominates the life cycle which is primarily driven by the release of heavy metals to air (83%), as well as heavy metal emissions to fresh water (15%), relating to mercury, chromium, vanadium and arsenic.
+These emissions result from the production of metals used in the turbine, particularly production of aluminium in the site cables (25%), steel and stainless steels in the nacelle (28%), and the tower (10%).
 Vestas production and operations contribute around 5% in total to this impact category.